|Full-time||£14,900 (£7,450 per year)|

 Assessment will be through a mixture of practical assessments, in-class tests, coursework (essays and reports), presentations and seminars.

-- the one year BSc (Hons) Health and Fitness top-up degree at the University of Plymouth
+- the one year BSc (Hons) Sports Rehabilitation with Sports Therapy top-up degree at the College

-- the final or second year of various sports/health related degrees at a range of universities (such as health, exercise and physical activity; sports coaching; sports rehabilitation)
+- the second or final year of various sports/health related degrees at a range of universities (such as health, exercise and physical activity, sports coaching, sports rehabilitation)

 - a wide range of careers in the health, fitness and sports therapy industries.